 The more honest I am with teachers, I felt like the more willing they are to try the things, because they know that it’s like a design process, where you’re making changes and iterations and learning as you go.
 I learned that a lot, too, as I worked with teachers.
 Because I thought it was my job to tell them that everything was easy and that they could do it, but it wasn’t.
 My job was to work through the obstacles that they thought they were facing and give them my suggestions and build ideas with them.

-Right.
 That’s very cool.
-Do you have any examples of a time when Mozilla disappointed you, or just even if you can be honest and specific about something that we could have done to support you more or you weren’t thrilled with the way it was handled?
+Do you have any examples of a time when Mozilla disappointed you?
+Is there something that we could have done to support you more?
+Or a time you weren’t thrilled with the way things were handled?

 I’ll be honest.
 I’m really sad about mini group.
 I wish we still had it as a platform to share and collaborate.

 Yeah, you’re not the only one.
 But can you articulate why it was useful and — because it still will be helpful to know what purpose that served for you and what you kind of lost when it went away.